WESS-SEES De Gruyter European Librarianship Study Grant

 The grantee should submit an abstract of the report for publication in C&RL News and the WESS Newsletter.

-The grantee is expected to present a report their grant-funded research at a WESS discussion group during the next ALA conference.
+The grantee is expected to present a report their grant-funded research at a WESS/SEES discussion group during the next ALA conference.
 The grantee will also be available to serve on the award jury one to two years following completion of the research trip.
-Recipients are strongly encouraged, but not required, to join WESS and become involved in its activities.
+Recipients are strongly encouraged, but not required, to join WESS and SEES and become involved in unit activities.

 2013 – Daniel M. Pennell, University of Pittsburgh, for his proposal to annotate 400 Romanian reference titles that are held at three libraries in Bucharest, Romania.